practicalli/neovim/termux/using-termux.md

 * `F3` to select previous tab
 * `F4` to select next tab

 `byobu-enable` command will configure the current shell to run byobu on startup.
-Test this is working by typing `exit` in Termux and start Termux app again.
+Test this is working by typing `exit` in Termux and start Termux app again. `byobu-disable` stops this behaviour and byobu will need to be run manually after starting Termux.

-`byobu-disable` will stop this behaviour
+> Run the `byobu-enable` command again if zsh is configured after this step or if adding any other shell to Termux.